mickfuzz/pxt-skillmap-sample/tutorials/enemies/activity1.md

 🎈 Congratulations 🎈

-If you have successfully added this pattern to your game then click done and you can move on to your next challenge.c
+If you have successfully added this pattern to your game then click done and you can move on to your next challenge.